founder

 • Read, played, made dinner, etc. for a 3 & 5yr old (to pay for my bad journalism habit)

-• Was established reporter; took advantage of senior year to see inside senator’s office
+• Was established reporter; took advantage of senior year to see inside a US Senator’s office

 • Public Media Journalists Association (PMJA) conference; “Make Politics Boring (Again): Outfoxing AI, deepfakes & the nationalization of local politics” (NPR HQ; June 2024)

-• Johns Hopkins University (MA in Government &Public Policy); lecture on how today’s hyper-partisan algorithms are a throwback to the nation’s partisan press corps in 1800 (Mar.
+• Johns Hopkins University (MA, Government & Public Policy); lecture on hyper-partisan algorithms are a throwback to nation’s partisan press corps in 1800 (Mar.
 2024); PAID

-• TheCapitol.Net; lectured FAA officials on cameras impact on legislating, Washington press (Aug.
+• TheCapitol.Net; lectured FAA officials on cameras impact on legislating (Aug.
 2023); PAID

-• Johns Hopkins University (MA in Government & Public Policy); lecture on historical underpinnings of today’s partisanship as told through lens of the press (Mar.
+• Johns Hopkins University (MA, Government & Public Policy); lecture on historical underpinnings of today’s partisanship as told through lens of the press (Mar.
 2023); PAID

-• Boston University (Distance Learning Program in Washington); lecture on how today’s press has roots in hyper-partisan printing presses of founding era (Mar.
+• Boston University (Distance Learning Program, Washington); lecture on how today’s press has roots in hyper-partisan printing presses of founding era (Mar.
 2023); PAID

 • TheCapitol.Net; lectured Air Force “engineers, program managers, logisticians, contracting officers, analysts, and an executive officer” on how US press operate (Mar.
 2023); PAID

-• TheCapitol.Net; lectured government workers on evolving state of Washington media (Jan.
+• TheCapitol.Net; lectured government workers on evolving state of media (Jan.
 2023); PAID

-• TheCapitol.Net; lectured senior Air Force officials on new media’s impact on Washington (Mar.
+• TheCapitol.Net; lectured senior Air Force officials on new media (Mar.
 2023); PAID

-• TheCapitol.Net; lectured officers from Wright-Patterson Air Force Base on today’s press (Sept.
+• TheCapitol.Net; lectured Wright-Patterson Air Force Base officers on press (Sept.
 2022); PAID

 • TheCapitol.Net; lectured government employees on evolving media (Aug.
 2022); PAID